Architecture Overview¶

 device_groups |

-Deployment target groups with UNC paths |
+Deployment target groups |

 device_group_paths |

-Individual UNC paths within a device group |
+Individual target paths within a device group — UNC or local absolute paths — with pathType |

 assignments |